-() Warning When prompted for the database user name and password, do not specify user name postgres.
+- When prompted for the database user name and password: - Do not specify user name postgres.
 This name corresponds to the PostgreSQL master user.
-If the corresponding passwords do not match, the database will not install.

-- The password for the FME Flow Database user account is encrypted in FME Flow installation files. - Regardless of the installation directory you specify, FME Engines are installed directly under /opt/fme-engine. - FME Flow installs an NGINX reverse proxy, which allows you to select port 80 or any port number less than 1024, and run the Apache Tomcat Web Application Server as the FME Flow user instead of root.
+If the corresponding passwords do not match, the database will not install. - The database password must not contain any single quote (') characters. - The password for the FME Flow Database user account is encrypted in FME Flow installation files. - Regardless of the installation directory you specify, FME Engines are installed directly under /opt/fme-engine. - FME Flow installs an NGINX reverse proxy, which allows you to select port 80 or any port number less than 1024, and run the Apache Tomcat Web Application Server as the FME Flow user instead of root.